 Green Energy Is A Crucial Factor For All Of These Hospitals

-Providence Newberg Medical Center, meanwhile, promise the use of 100% Green power.
+Providence Newberg Medical Center, meanwhile, promises the use of 100% Green power.
 New York-Presbyterian Hospital boasts the presence of what they call a “climate wall,” which contains computerized solar vanes to generate power.
 Helen Davos has its own on-site green energy system for locally-produced, sustainable energy.
-These localized installations provide a clean, reliable source of power with massive implications for energy saving measures.
+These localized installations provide a clean, reliable source of power with massive implications for energy-saving measures.

 Controlling The Temperature Of These Hospitals In A Green Manner

 Temperature and heating is an issue with these large facilities.
 Every major building needs a reliable heating and air-con system to provide a comfortable environment.
 This is especially true when we involve patients.
 Large scale heating systems and HVAC systems would undo all the good work seen so far.
 The answer is to regulate the flow of energy and the insulation of the building to reduce the need for these energy-hungry systems.
 Nobody wants to cut the heating and put patients at risk, but there are alternative methods available.

 So how do these top five green hospitals in America manage to maintain the right temperature across their facilities?
 Providence Newberg Medical Center use specially treated windows for heat preservation, as does Helen Devos Children’s Hospital with their custom-built glass for great heat efficiency.
 This is one of the added bonuses of these institutions using renewable and green sources of material from the outset.
 Many also ensure that they use the best, energy-efficient systems to reduce their energy usage.

 The Choice Of Lighting And Other Means Of Energy Efficiency In These Modern Hospitals